Skip to main content

 Getting Started: How to Evaluate Platforms

-If you're comparing event management platforms, here's a practical approach:
+If you're comparing event management platforms, here's a practical five-step approach:

 1. Map your current workflow.
-Write down every tool you currently use for event planning — spreadsheets, docs, email, design tools, project managers.
+Write down every tool you currently use — spreadsheets, docs, email, design tools, project managers.
 Note where information gets lost or duplicated between tools.

 2. Identify your biggest time sink.
 Is it concept development?
 Budget tracking?
 Vendor coordination?
 Client presentations?
 Pick the platform that addresses your primary bottleneck first.